-Manufacturing creates value for Canada by combining the skills of our people and our heritage of natural resources.
+Manufacturing creates value for Canada by combining the skills of our people with our heritage of natural resources.
 It helps Canada earn its way in the world.
 It is the manufacturing sector that provides innovative products and technologies for a greener, more efficient, more productive economy and society.
-Its impact goes well beyond its 13 percent direct contribution to Gross Domestic Product.
+Its impact goes well beyond its 14 percent direct contribution to Gross Domestic Product.
 Manufacturing is also the foundation and customer for many other technology and business service sectors that in turn employ millions of Canadians.
 The critical role of manufacturing calls for a renewed focus on policies to strengthen Canadian industrial competitiveness for greater success in domestic and export markets.
-Such policies are especially important as Canada seeks to compete against foreign jurisdictions for future investment capital.
+Such “pro-manufacturing” policies are especially important as Canada seeks to compete against foreign jurisdictions for future investment capital.

 Making Manufacturing a Priority for Government Policy